Freelance science writer, photographer, and videographer

 - Institute of Electrical and Electronics Engineers (IEEE) member, more than 40 years

-- Whitewater raft guide, 22 years, guide trainer, 19 years
+- Part-time whitewater raft guide, 22 years, guide trainer, 19 years

 - USGS Ask-A-Geologist project manager, 24 years